elastic/ecs/README.md

 ## <a name="event"></a> Event fields

-The event fields are used for context information about the data itself.
+The event fields are used for context information about the log or metric event itself.
+A log is defined as an event containing details of something that happened.
+Log events must include the time at which the thing happened.
+Examples of log events include a process starting on a host, a network packet being sent from a source to a destination, or a network connection between a client and a server being initiated or closed.
+A metric is defined as an event containing one or more numerical or categorical measurements and the time at which the measurement was taken.
+Examples of metric events include memory pressure measured on a host, or vulnerabilities measured on a scanned host.

 | Field  | Description  | Level  | Type  | Example  |